richardmukechiwa/Employee-Attrition-Classification-model/README.md

 - **Feature Scaling:**  - Continuous variables such as Years at Company, and Age were normalized to ensure they contribute equally to the model.
                         - The Monthly Income column was converted to groups to reduce cardinality

 - **Feature Selection:** Based on domain knowledge and exploratory data analysis, features with high impact on the target variable (attrition) were selected.
-These included Work-Life Balance, Job Satisfaction, Performance Rating, and Job Role.
+These included Work-Life Balance, Job Level, Number of promotions, Gender and Remote Working option.

 ### **Model Building**